 We have partnered with various universities and industries to offer a selection of PhD studentships.
 These partnerships offer students an exceptional opportunity to obtain a broad view of infectious disease research in a dynamic and unique research environment.

-Students can work with project partners, allowing for interdisciplinary, cross-institutional approaches to solving the challenges of livestock diseases.
+Students can work with project partners, allowing for interdisciplinary, cross-institutional approaches to solving the challenges of livestock and zoonotic viral diseases.
 This approach is complemented by core skills training at the student's host institutions, providing flexible training options and experiences that support a wide range of career paths.

 Funding